Green Tea During Pregnancy

 Negative Effects of Drinking Green Tea during Pregnancy

 A cup of green tea has around 15 mg of caffeine.
 When you are pregnant, you should not consume large amounts of caffeine because it can have negative effects on your unborn baby.
-Caffeine can cause low birth weight, still birth and miscarriages.
+Caffeine can cause low birth weight, stillbirth and miscarriages.

 Some studies show that drinking excessive amounts of caffeine can also cause infertility.
-This means that it can be dangerous for you to consume excessive amount of green tea in pregnancy.
+This means that it can be dangerous for you to consume an excessive amount of green tea in pregnancy.
 Excess consumption can be harmful to your baby because your breast milk will be made up caffeine.

 Green tea has antioxidants which are highly effective as it pertains to preventing heart disease and the risk of cancer, but they are not helpful in body folate that is essential for safe pregnancy and conception.

-Excess amount of green tea can reduce folic acid in some cases, which is not good because it is needed for proper fetus development and to prevent defects in neural tube during the first month.
+An excess amount of green tea can reduce folic acid in some cases, which is not good because it is needed for proper fetus development and to prevent defects in neural tube during the first month.